Additrien/arc-fusion/README.md

 - CUDA toolkit and container runtime
 - Additional dependencies: `transformers`, `torch`, `accelerate`, `bitsandbytes`

-This enhancement remains on our roadmap pending hardware availability.
+This enhancement is a high priority for future development with adequate hardware resources.

 The system will be available at:
 - **API**: http://localhost:8000